rfay/vault-consul-on-kube/README.md

 * Unseal <vault-1*> - `vault status` will find it in "Mode: standby"
 * Restart/kill <vault-2*> or kill the process
 * <vault-1*> will become active

+Please note that when you do a `kubectl get po -l app=vault` you will only see one of the instances "ready".
+This is because only one can be leader, and that's the one that the load balancer wants to talk to by default.
+The readinessProbe on each determines whether it is the leader.